 The woman in the picture is Louise Yda.

 For many years, women’s participation in employment has been a key objective of the Dutch gender equality policy.
-Only slightly more than half of all woman have achieved financial independence, the average wage difference between women and men is nearly 18% and women’s weekly working hours have hardly increased over the past few years.
+Only slightly more than half of all woman have achieved financial independence, the average wage difference between women and men is 16% and women’s weekly working hours have hardly increased over the past few years.
 Moreover, there are still too few women in top positions.

 Below you will find a selection of Atria's publications along with other gems from the collection on this subject.